jonastirona/hackernews-interview/README.md

 ### Backend
 - FastAPI
 - Playwright for web scraping
-- Google Gemini API for AI analysis
+- Google Gemini API for article hooks
 - BeautifulSoup4 for HTML parsing
 - Server-sent events for streaming